aviator/aviator/README.md

 end

 # Serialize the session information for caching.
 The output is in plaintext JSON which
-# contains sensitive information and you are responsible for securing this data.
+# contains sensitive information.
+You are responsible for securing that.
 str = session.dump

 # Create a new Session object from a session dump.
 This DOES NOT create a new token.